-For example, due to some port restriction, when playing the online games, you can login normally but cannot join a team with other players.
-To solve this problem, set your PC as a DMZ host with all ports open.
+For example, due to some port restriction, when playing the online games, you can log in normally but cannot join a team with other players.
+To solve this problem, set your PC as a DMZ with all ports opened.

 - 1. Assign a static IP address to your PC, for example 192.168.0.100. - 2.
-Visit http://tplinkwifi.net, and log in with the password you set for the router. - 3.
-Go to Advanced > NAT Forwarding > DMZ and select the Enable check box to turn on DMZ.
+Visit http://tplinkwifi.net, and log in with the password you set for your router. - 3.
+Go to Advanced > NAT Forwarding > DMZ and select the Enable check box to enable DMZ.

-- 4. Enter the IP address 192.168.0.100 in the DMZ Host IP Address field. - 5.
-Click Save to make the settings effective.
+- 4. Enter the IP address 192.168.0.100 in the DMZ Host IP Address filed. - 5.
+Click Save to save the settings.

 The configuration is completed.
-You've set your PC to a DMZ host and now you can make a team to game with other players.
+You've set your PC to a DMZ host and now you can join a team to game with other players.

-10.5.
+8.5.
 Make Xbox Online Games Run Smoothly by UPnP

-The UPnP (Universal Plug and Play) protocol allows applications or host devices to automatically find the front-end NAT device and send request to it to open the corresponding ports.
-With UPnP enabled, the applications or host devices on the local network and the internet can freely communicate with each other thus realizing the seamless connection of the network.
-You may need to enable the UPnP if you want to use applications for multiplayer gaming, peer-to-peer connections, real-time communication (such as VoIP or telephone conference) or remote assistance, etc.
+UPnP (Universal Plug and Play) protocol allows the applications or host devices to automatically find the front-end NAT device and send request to it to open the corresponding ports.
+With UPnP enabled, the applications or host devices in the both sides of NAT device can freely communicate with each other realizing the seamless connection of the network.
+You need to enable the UPnP if you want to use applications such as multiplayer gaming, peer-to-peer connections, real-time communication (for example, VoIP or telephone conference), or remote assistance.

-- 1. UPnP is enabled by default in this router. - 2.
-Only the application supporting UPnP protocol can use this feature. - 3.
-UPnP feature needs the support of operating system (e.g. Windows Vista/ Windows 7/ Windows 8, etc. Some of operating system need to install the UPnP components).
+- 1. Only the application supporting UPnP protocol can use this feature. - 2.
+UPnP feature needs the support of operating system (e.g. Windows Vista/ Windows 7/ Windows 8, etc. Some operating systems need to install the UPnP components).